 That's why Black-owned beauty supply start-ups mean so much to me.
-Starting January 2020, Kinde will be a quarterly subscription service for every kind of natural to receive care, knowledge, and empowerment.
+Kinde is a quarterly subscription service for every kind of natural to receive care, knowledge, and empowerment.
 They are here to revolutionize the culture of Black hair and create a space that allows us celebrate our kinks, curls, and coils.
-They hope to challenge this industry by informing our community and making natural hair easier to navigate.
+They hope to challenge this industry by informing our community and making natural hair easier to navigate!

 But, the best thing about Kinde is that we expose you to a community of subscribers that are just like you when it comes to your hair lifestyle.
 You'll be able to teach, learn, and heal with people who really understand you.
 It all starts with you answering a few questions that helps us understand the best way to take care of your hair.
 Our subscription consist of several different sub-subscriptions that we call "Editions".
 Each one represents a different group of subscribers based on their common needs.
 We consider everything from porosity to curl pattern, to environment in order to determine which of our editions best meets our customer's needs.